 Oklahoma has chosen Option C of the ESEA Waiver for setting new AMOs.
 The criteria for meeting the proposed AMOs requires LEAS and school sites to meet or exceed the criteria set in Options A and B of the ESEA Waiver.
-To obtain a score of 70, the site or LEA must have almost all students and students in each subgroup both at proficient or advanced levels.
+To obtain a score of 300, the site or LEA must have almost all students and students in each subgroup both at proficient or advanced levels and improving their proficiency level.
 Option A requires SEAs to reduce by half the percentage of students in the "all" category and in each subgroup not proficient in six years.
 The Oklahoma AMOs requires nearly all students and students in each subgroup to be proficient each year.
 Option B requires annual increases in students reaching the proficient level until all students reach proficiency by 2019-20.
 The Oklahoma AMOs requires nearly all students to obtain proficiency or improvement each year.
-Oklahoma's AMOs definitely meet the intention and the criteria set forth in Options A and B. Attachment 29 provides the impact data for the proposed criteria based on simulations using 2010-2011 and 2011-2012 data.
-Attachment 31 includes the impact data for the proposed criteria based on 2012-2013 data.
+Oklahoma's AMOs definitely meet the intention and the criteria set forth in Options A and B.